Opening the Vocabulary of Egocentric Actions: Additional Ablations

 \subsection{Number of guiding augmentations per anchor}

-In this section, we analyze how increase in number of guiding augmentations affect the Top-1 accuracy in Something-Else.
+In this section, we analyze how an increase in the number of guiding augmentations affects the Top-1 accuracy in Something-Else.
 Guiding augmentations per anchor consist of the temporal gradient of the anchor and a set of object mixing augmentations.
 The number of object mixing augmentations is bounded by the frequency of a class \eg~in EPIC100-OV, the lowest class frequency is 4, hence a maximum of 3 object mixing augmentations can be generated for an anchor belonging to that class.
 We report the results in Fig.~\ref{fig:sup:num_aug} where 0 guiding augmentations mean using only $\mathcal{L}_{out}$ and 1 means adding only temporal gradient.
-If the expected number of augmentations exceed the total instances of a class, we the truncate it to the maximum possible.
+If the expected number of augmentations exceeds the total instances of a class, we truncate it to the maximum possible.
 Across all the ablations in this section, $\tau_{in} = 0.07$.
-We observe that performance improves initially with the addition of temporal gradients and then object mixing augmentations but saturates after 5.
+We observe that performance improves initially by adding temporal gradients and then object mixing augmentations but saturates after 5.